Organisation Structure

-The following is the organisational structure of Dabane Water Workshops:
+The following is the organisational structure of Dabane:

 Board of Trustees

-The primary, authoritative body with ultimate responsibility for the Trust.
+The trustees are a permanent Board ultimately accountable for the organization and its financial situation and therefore are not entitled to any remuneration or to hold any position in the organization that could be used for personal benefit..
 Within the terms of their constitution, they have the power to develop and direct the organization as they see fit within the principles of good governance.
 Presently this is a permanent Board.
 The trustees are ultimately accountable for the organization and its financial situation and therefore are not entitled to any remuneration or to hold any position in the organization that could be used for personal benefit.

 Executive Committee

-Dabane is registered with the Ministry of Justice as a PVO, for this reason under the Trustees, there is the Executive Committee composed of seven members drawn from all walks of life with expertise in disciplines such as law, finance, social work, commerce, development or relief work and humanitarian work.
 The Executive holds office for a two-year term and can be re-elected for a further term.
-The Executive committee determines policies, procedures and oversees operational systems to be pursued by the organisation, ensure that enacted policies are implemented at DWW, employ the Directorate to run the day to day operations of the organisation and provide a stimulating and rewarding environment for the staff of DWW.
+The Executive committee determines policies, procedures and oversees operational systems to be pursued by the organisation, ensure that enacted policies are implemented at the organization, employ the Directorate to run the day to day operations of the organisation and provide a stimulating and rewarding environment for the staff of Dabane.

 Director